top of page

 A Simple Case in Practice

-One mid-sized nonprofit I coached introduced these routines as part of a team communication reset.
+One mid-sized nonprofit had these routines introduced as part of a team communication reset.
 Nothing elaborate.
 No major restructuring.
 Just three short daily touchpoints built around priority, progress, and reflection.

 Within one month: